-4 PAHO's Ethics Officer was appointed in 2006.
+&lt;sup>4 PAHO's Ethics Officer was appointed in 2006.

 - 7. The ICMS resources provide staff with informal and formal means to seek advice on ethical issues, to contest decisions or actions that affect their employment or careers, and to resolve interpersonal disputes occurring at the workplace.
 These range from informal resources such as the Ombudsperson, who provides confidential advice and information, or sets up a voluntary mediation process, to a more formal approach allowing staff to appeal administrative decisions before the PAHO Board of Appeals.
 Reports regarding allegations of misconduct or ethical violations are investigated by the Ethics Office (which may refer the case elsewhere if the situation warrants).
 Information and guidance about the options available for addressing these concerns is readily accessible to all staff on PAHO's intranet; mandatory ethics training programs also are in place.
 Once staff members have exhausted the formal means of internal dispute resolution, they may present their cases to the ILO Administrative Tribunal for a final decision. - 8.
-The ICMS has a Coordinating Committee, which is responsible for coordinating the various resources to ensure effective functioning of the ICMS.
+The ICMS has a Coordinating Committee, which consists of the Ethics Program Manager, Legal Counsel, and Human Resources Manager.
+This Coordinating Committee has a double responsibility: (a) coordinating the various resources to ensure the effective functioning of the ICMS, and (b) proposing policy changes in order to improve the functioning of the system.